-Tamara Pararajasingham

-Abarna Suthanthiraraj

-Ram Kangatharan

-Richard Millen

-Megan Donnelley

-Dr Manomohan Vairamuttu (resigned on 24 June 2019)

-Shane Nichols
+Tamara Pararajasingham Abarna Suthanthiraraj Ram Kangatharan Richard Millen Megan Donnelley (finalised appointment in February 2022) Dinesh Sanmuganathan (commenced appointment in February 2022) Shane Nichols Praveena Karunaharan

 Directors have been in office since the start of the financial year to the date of this report unless otherwise stated.
 See details on each director in Section 5 below.